"I talk to Tories, so you don't have to" was a strapline from a left-leaning former City Councillor I know.

 We should also consider that some events have participants where T is irrelevant, such as curling, diving and bowls.

 I would also like to moot the case of Oscar Pistorius - he was allowed to run against non-disabled athletes in the Olympics.
 What were the advantages or the disadvantages of his blades?
 We questioned it, but equally, we accepted it.
-I do wish as a society we were more forgiving to trans people.
+I do wish, as a society, we were more forgiving of trans people.

 Earlier in this exhausting piece, I mentioned I am in Suzanne Moore's substack, and to her credit, she has always said we must keep talking.